Ford Explorer: Safety and security

 Safety features include: Dual front adaptive SRS airbags, dual front-seat side-impact airbags, dual rear safety belt airbags (beginning first quarter, 2011), and side curtain head, torso and rollover protection airbags.
 Other optional safety features include BLIS blind spot information system with rear cross traffic alert, forward collision warning with brake support precrash system, Auto high-beam, Roll Stability Control (RSC), Electronic stability control (ESC) and Curve Control.

 The fifth-generation Explorer was the first-ever vehicle to be equipped with dual rear inflatable safety belts.
 Airbags are sewn into the inside of the seat belts, and inflate with cold air to prevent burns.
 Ford claims it will be released as an option and to introduce inflatable seat belts on other Ford models eventually.

-Global recall

-On June 12, 2019, Ford announced a global recall of 1.2 million Explorers produced from 2011 to 2017 citing suspension issues.
-Ford stated if the car was subjected to frequent rides over rough terrain that the toe link on the rear suspension could fracture which would affect steering and lead to greater risks of traffic accidents.